 You’ve come to the right place.
 There is tons of investment activity in Colorado, some areas, like Denver, are quickly pricing people out – such an inflated market right now!
 But, there are some hidden gems, some pockets of the state that provide you with quality land at great prices.
 Read on to find out more about Pueblo, Colorado!

 How Colorado got its Name

 Let’s do a really quick overview of the state level, and then we’ll dive into Pueblo County!
 Most people think that Colorado got its name because the Colorado River originates there and flows through the state.
 This actually isn’t true – up until the 1920s the ‘Rio Colorado’ actually used to originate in the Green River area of Utah.
 The Colorado River actually didn’t flow through the state until 1921.

-Colorado got its name from the Spanish because of it’s red-colored earth.
-Early Spanish explorers to the area (think mid 1800s) marvelled at the color of the reddish silt that flowed in the water down from the Rocky Mountains.
+Colorado got its name from the Spanish because of its red-colored earth.
+Early Spanish explorers to the area (think the mid-1800s) marveled at the color of the reddish silt that flowed in the water down from the Rocky Mountains.

 The Rocky Mountains are a thing of natural beauty, and this hidden county you’ve discovered is right at the foot of them!

 Pueblo County, Colorado

 Pueblo County is located in the southeastern quadrant of Colorado.
 There are 2,386 square miles of land and 12 square miles of water.
 ‘Pueblo’ is Spanish for ‘village’ or ‘town’, fitting for a county with a population of around 165,000 people.